TravelByRocket/canal-convergence-slime-mold/README.md

 - The HUZZAH8266 seems to not have enough current available on the pins for reliable two-pin capacitive touch sensing; it showed only a few bits' worth of resolution

 ## Future Development
+- Key to LED assignment and basis for future library: offset, direction, and length
 - Object-oriented control of fingers and filements
 - Improved status reporting for send/recieve messages
 - String in and String out for UDP communication to avoid complexities of data types in C++